-After the filtering agent comes up with a score for a particular document, based on the document's header and following an algorithm that will be described in detail in §3.4, the agent classifies the document in one of three possible ways, that determine the destination area of each document.
-Accepted documents are those with score near +1, neutral documents are those with score near 0 and rejected documents are those with score near -1.
-The values for the two thresholds that separate the three areas must be specified directly by the users, according to their needs and to the degree of fidelity that is sought for the classification process.
+After the filtering agent comes up with a score for a particular document, based on the document's header and following an algorithm that will be described in detail in Section 3.4, the agent classifies the document in one of three possible ways, that determine the destination area of each document.

+- Area of accepted documents, where documents with score near +1 are placed. - Area of neutral documents, where documents with score near 0 are placed. - Area of rejected documents, where documents with score near -1 are placed.

+Before this classification is made, it is necessary to specify the values for the two thresholds that separate the three areas.
+These may be specified directly by the users, according to their needs and to the degree of fidelity that is sought for the classification process.

 A necessary property of the filtering agent is the knowledge of its competence.
-The agent must be able to estimate its critical capabilities, based on the degree of its training and, mostly, on the results of its previous judgements, as is described in detail in §3.5.
+The agent must be able to estimate its critical capabilities, based on the degree of its training and, mostly, on the results of its previous judgements, as is described in detail in Section 3.5.
 This property can be reflected in the model by a real value in the interval [0, 1], representing the degree of the agent's confidence in itself.
 A value of 0 means that the agent does not trust itself at all and should therefore not attempt any classification, whereas a value of 1 means that the agent has total confidence in its decisions.
 In order to take into account this "hesitation" that is displayed by the agent, our model multiplies the score of each document by the degree of confidence.
 Following that, the filtering agent classifies the documents based on the product of these two values.